Venkat-R7/Google-Data-Analytics-Capstone-Case-Study/README.md

 #### Data for analysis

-Where is your data located?
+Where is the data located? and How is the data organized?

 Cyclistic’s historical trip data was used to analyze and identify trends.

-How is the data organized?
+The data was available at https://divvy-tripdata.s3.amazonaws.com/index.html

+The data was organised moth-wise and was available for several years.
+For the purpose of this analysis all 12 months data of 2022 was considered.

+Licensing of the data?

+The data is a public data which is open source since there is no personally identifiable information that will be requried or used in this analysis.